12 Ways To Make Your Travel Time More Fun & Productive

 Run, cycle or walk to work (or row if you live by water).
 Exercising on the way to work is a great way to clear your head and relax before the office and to have a wind down before you get home.
 I know when I’ve cycled to work I really feel the benefits.

-Make it easier on yourself (and motivate yourself to do it), by preparing as much as you can in advance by researching your route, getting your gear and trying it out on a free-day to give yourself an idea of how long it’ll take.
-Prepare your things the night before, travel in your exercise gear and take a backpack or leave a set of clean clothes at work to change into.
-If you need a shower, take or leave a towel and a toiletry bag – many workplaces now have showers, changing rooms and/or a gym you can use for free as an employee – see what options your workplace provides.
+Make it easier on yourself (and motivate yourself to do it), by preparing as much as you can in advance by researching your route, getting your gear, and trying it out on a free day to give yourself an idea of how long it’ll take.
+Prepare your things the night before, travel in your exercise gear, and take a backpack or leave a set of clean clothes at work to change into.
+If you need a shower, take or leave a towel and a toiletry bag – many workplaces now have showers, changing rooms, and/or a gym you can use for free as an employee – see what options your workplace provides.

 What to cook for dinner tonight, why is the sky blue, what tablet to buy – anything you want to know the answer to, now’s the time to find out!
 I save so much time at home by doing all these little bits on my phone.
-Many public transport providers now have free WiFi, so login online and find your answers!
+Many public transport providers now have free WiFi, so log in online and find your answers!

 Close your eyes.
 Breathe deeply.
 Be in the moment.
 If you need a little help, try the Headspace app.
 It’s free for the first 10 lessons, and they’re only 10 minutes each.
-They also have special meditation programmes designed for your commute, if you want to continue.
+They also have special meditation programs designed for your commute, if you want to continue.
 I found that doing this every day really helps me to stay focused and more mindful.

 I get so much of my networking activity done during commuting hours.
 Phone a friend.
 Catch up on messages you’ve been meaning to reply to for ages.
 Sort of out your email inbox.
 Even better – catch a ride with a friend or arrange to travel with each other – so you can connect in person and enjoy the journey together.

 My final tip to make your travel time more fun and productive is to explore!
 Your commute is an excellent time to discover new places all around you!
-Why not take a detour via somewhere you’ve never been before?
-I have discovered some really amazing and beautiful places which I may have never known about unless I went that way – a secluded beach, a hidden temple, a gorgeous view.
+Why not take a detour somewhere you’ve never been before?
+I have discovered some really amazing and beautiful places which I may have never known about unless I went that way – a secluded beach, a hidden temple, and a gorgeous view.
 You never know what’s around the corner.